mendix/docker-mendix-buildpack/README.md

 ### Requirements

 * Docker (Installation [here](https://docs.docker.com/engine/installation/))
+* For preparing, a local installation of wget (for macOS)
 * For local testing, make sure you can run the [docker-compose command](https://docs.docker.com/compose/install/)

 ## Usage